tklab-tud/umundo/docs/BUILDING.md

 in <tt><UMUNDO_SRC>/build/</tt>.
 4. Run cmake (or ccmake / CMake-GUI) to create the files required by your actual build-system.
 5. Use your actual build-system or development environment to build umundo.
+6. Have a look at the <b>[Getting Started](https://github.com/tklab-tud/umundo/blob/master/docs/GETTING_STARTED.md)</b>
+document to start using umundo.

 If you want to build for another IDE or build-system, just create a new *out-of-source* build directory and start over with cmake.
 To get an idea of